 Me and a friend text back and forth, worrying and wondering whether the acquaintances we aren’t close with are among the 5 dead, or the 25 injured, or rather the revised number of injured which is now 18.

-Just last week I sat in a movie theater which showed a message before the movie asking the audience to take note of our nearest emergency exit, and my mind jumped back to the Aurora, Colorado movie theater shooting – someone I know was there but I didn’t know this until much later – and as my gut grows tense.
+Just last week I sat in a movie theater which showed a message before the movie asking the audience to take note of our nearest emergency exit, and my mind jumped back to the Aurora, Colorado movie theater shooting – someone I know was there but I didn’t know this until much later – and my gut grew tense.
 I dutifully glanced at the nearest exit but thought that if there was a shooter, my best bet would be to play dead under the seats, right?
 And if this is how I feel in a movie theater 10 years later, I wonder about the next time I am in a club, not to mention how anyone queer in my hometown right now will feel, for years and years to come.

 I am coping by writing and drawing and crying, and sharing it with you.
 Thanks for reading.
 I hope you are coping how you need too.